Best Adoption Loans, Grants and Other Financing Options

 The adoption agency might run your credit, but there are no laws saying it has to.
 It will, however, consider your debt-to-income ratio.
 This is how much you owe compared to how much you make.
 Generally, you must prove that you can afford child care and have a stable income (although these aren’t the only factors the agency will consider).

-You can claim adoption on your tax returns (up to $16,810 per child, for tax year 2023).
+You can claim adoption on your tax returns.
 How much you make impacts how much you can claim.
 Some eligible exemptions include adoption fees, court costs, lawyer fees and adoption-related travel expenses.

 For more information, please see the IRS’s page on adoption credit and adoption assistance programs.